StefanAdrian2003/Proiect-Robotica/README.md

 All modules interact seamlessly to ensure smooth operation in both manual and parking-assistance modes.

----

 ## Video Demo and Validation
 A **video demonstration** of the entire project is available on GitHub.
 It includes:
 1. **Manual Mode**: Navigation using the joystick.
 2. **Parking Assistance Mode**: Automated distance-based alerts and motor control.
 3. **Real-Time Feedback**: Clear audio and visual cues to users.

 The video validates that all functionalities operate according to project specifications.

+adding video soon (TBD)

 ---